 Adjusted net worth is calculated as the market value of assets allocated for the covered business in excess of statutory policy reserves and other liabilities as of the valuation date.
 Based on Japanese GAAP, it is calculated as the total amount of the net assets section on the balance sheets, adding reserve for price fluctuations, contingency reserve, reserve for possible loan losses, reinsurance debit for coinsurance-type reinsurance (future profits to be recognized), unrealized gains or losses on held-to-maturity securities, unrealized gains or losses on policy reserve matching bonds and unrealized gains or losses on land and buildings, less unfunded pension liabilities and intangible fixed assets, and adjusting for the amount of tax effect equivalent to these nine items, on which valuation gains or losses on subsidiaries and affiliated companies are added.
-The adjusted net worth at the end of the current fiscal year decreased ¥416.7 billion, primarily because of the decrease in unrealized gain on held-to-maturity securities caused by an increase in interest rates.
+The adjusted net worth at the end of the current fiscal year increased ¥128.4 billion, primarily because of the increase in unrealized gain on held-to-maturity securities caused by a decrease in interest rates.
 The breakdown is shown in the table below.
-Please note that the